Jiřetín pod Jedlovou: Sights

 The Church of the Holy Trinity was built by the Jiřetín's inhabitants in 1587.
 It was consecrated in 1612.
 Most of the equipment date from the 18th century.
 The rectory was built in 1755 and at that time it was one of the most magnificent buildings of its kind in Bohemia.
 Part of the building houses a small museum focusing on the history of Tolštejn Castle and silver ore mining.

-Křížová mountain is a hill with a pilgrimage site right above Jiřetín pod Jedlovou.
-The complex was consecrated in 1764 and includes Stations of the Cross and several valuable statues.
+Křížová hora is a hill with a pilgrimage site right above Jiřetín pod Jedlovou.
+The complex was consecrated in 1764 and includes the Stations of the Cross and several valuable statues.

-Jedlová mountain is the third largest mountain of the Lusatian Mountains.
-On its top there is a 23 m high stone observation tower, built in 1891.
+Jedlová is the third largest mountain of the Lusatian Mountains.
+On its top is a 23 m high stone observation tower, built in 1891.

 Ruin of Tolštejn Castle on the eponymous mountain is a popular tourist destination.
 It includes a rocky lookout and a restaurant.